wenrou2554/action-build-alioth-twrp/README.md

-# xiaomi-umi-twrp-sekaiacg-auto-build
+# xiaomi-alioth-twrp-auto-build
-Use GitHub Actions to build TWRP for Xiaomi Mi 10 / 10 Pro (sekaiacg version)
+Use GitHub Actions to build TWRP for Redmi K40 (sekaiacg version)